At the edge of things

 I use animals as a way in.

-Badgers, hares, foxes, birds — familiar British creatures — but not as wildlife studies or symbols.
-They’re simply good carriers.
+Hares, foxes, badgers — familiar British creatures — sit alongside smaller, often overlooked ones: mice, rats, snails, slugs.
+Not as wildlife studies or symbols, but as carriers.
 They hold mood, character, awkwardness, gentleness, and the things that are hard to say directly.

 I’m not especially interested in animals as animals.
 I’m interested in what passes through them.
 A pause.
 A thought.
 A sense of being slightly out of step.
 The animal just makes it easier to look.